rahveiz/contiki/examples/tp-rsf/README.md

 Now that you have some experience on the IoT-LAB, follow the next steps on your own:
 - Deploy ContikiMAC on 2 nodes (1 source and 1 sink) for 10 minutes
   - Use the following channel: trailing number in your iotlab user + 10 (ex: for stras2019wl8, channel: 18).
 What can happen if all the teams stay in the same channel?
-    - You will need to analyze the example source code for this
+    - You will need to analyze the example source code to change the channel
     - Re-compile the firmware and use these binary files: `source-contikimac.iotlab-m3` and `sink-contikimac.iotlab-m3`
   - Monitor the power consumption on the source node (Period = 8244 µs; Average = 4)
   - Sniff packets on the sink in the corresponding channel
 - Deploy 802.15.4-TSCH on 2 nodes for 10 minutes
   - Use the following PAN ID: trailing number in your iotlab user + 10 (ex: for stras2019wl8, PAN ID: 18).
 What can happen if all the teams stay in the same PAN ID?
-    - You will need to analyze the example source code for this
+    - You will need to analyze the example source code to change the PAN ID
     - Re-compile the firmware and use these binary files: `source-tsch.iotlab-m3` and `sink-tsch.iotlab-m3`
   - Monitor the power consumption on the source node (Period = 8244 µs; Average = 4)
   - Sniff packets on the sink in.
 Choose only 1 channel to sniff, and make sure it is used by TSCH.
 - Compare the results.
 What differences do you notice in the power consumption between the two protocols?
-Explain the cause of that difference
+Why is that?
 - Analyze them in Wireshark for both cases .
 Find your team packets, other teams packets, regular data packets, acknowledgments and beacons.
 - Deploy 1 source node with each protocol and connect them to the leaderboard network and count your delivered packets:
   - Setup ContikiMAC with the following parameters:
     - PAN ID: 0xF00D
-    - Channel: 22
+    - Channel: 19
   - Setup TSCH with the following parameters:
     - PAN ID: 0xC0DE
   - Edit the code so that you send **your team name** in the packet **payload**.
   - Have a look at the **leaderboards** for [ContikiMAC](https://drive.google.com/file/d/1DRjdNB97H6NGtvY83zxyvSgVBfsDX99B/view?usp=sharing) and [TSCH](https://drive.google.com/file/d/1NMQGJutBAqL0IUB6WoJ5QQgXBRnFGKYo/view?usp=sharing)!
-- Monitor the radio signal for all the channels at the same time during 2 minutes using a single node (maximize your plot figure to see the results better)
+- Monitor the radio signal for all the channels at the same time during 2 minutes using a single node (maximize your plot figure to see the results better).
+Can you find any pattern?

 ---------
 ---------